Erzurum: Council of Theodosiopolis (593)

 After the long Byzantine-Sasanian War of 572-591, Byzantine rule was extended to all western parts of Armenia, and emperor Maurice (582-602) decided to strengthen political control over the region by supporting pro-Chalcedonian fraction of the Armenian Church.
 In 593, regional council of western Armenian bishops met in Theodosiopolis, proclaimed allegiance to the Chalcedonian Definition and elected John (Yovhannes, or Hovhannes) of Bagaran as new Catholicos of Chalcedonian Armenians.

 As Ancient Theodosiopolis in Armenia (or "in Cappadocia"), the former bishopric remains a Latin Catholic titular see, renamed as Titular Archiepiscopal See of Aprus.
 Its post is vacant since 1968, Antonio Gregorio Vuccino was its last archbishop.

+Demographics

+In 1829, Erzurum had 130,000 inhabitants, including 30,000 Armenians.
+In 1909, there were 60,000 inhabitants, including 15,000 Armenians (2,500 families).
+Armenians mainly lived in the northern and northwestern districts of the city.
+On the eve of the First World War, 37,480 Armenians lived in the kaza of Erzurum, with 43 churches, three monasteries and 52 schools.
+All but about 200 Armenians were executed during the Armenian genocide.

+Today, the city has a Lom population.

 Economy

 One of the largest source of income and economic activity in the city has been Atatürk University.
 Established in 1950, it is one of the largest universities in Turkey, having more than forty-thousand students.
 Tourism also provides a portion of the province's revenues.
 The city is a popular destination in Turkey for winter sports at the nearby Palandöken Mountain.

 Erzurum is notable for the small-scale production of objects crafted from Oltu stone: most are sold as souvenirs and include prayer beads, bracelets, necklaces, brooches, earrings and hairclips.

 For now, Erzurum is the ending point of the South Caucasus Pipeline, also called the Baku-Tbilisi-Erzurum (BTE) pipeline.
 Erzurum will also be the starting point of the planned Nabucco pipeline which will carry natural gas from the Caspian Sea basin to the European Union member states.
 The intergovernmental agreement between Turkey, Romania, Bulgaria, Hungary and Austria to build the Nabucco pipeline was signed by five Prime Ministers on 13 July 2009 in Ankara.
 The European Union was represented at the ceremony by the President of the European Commission Jose Manuel Barroso and the Commissioner for Energy Andris Piebalgs, while the United States was represented by the Special Envoy for Eurasian Energy Richard Morningstar and the Ranking Member of the United States Senate Committee on Foreign Relations Senator Richard Lugar.